 Environmental footprints

 Current consumption patterns and levels in developed countries are unsustainable, using too many raw materials and producing too much waste and pollution (Lorek and Vergragt, 2015), and for countries such as Sweden this is evident in their high ecological or carbon footprints that measure the global impact of Swedish consumption.
 Sweden is now one among a number of countries that have produced and analysed their environmental impacts of consumption.
-The Swedish national statistics agency (SCB) has published national consumption-based GHG or CO2 emissions accounts (carbon footprint) annually since 2008, with current estimates of emissions per product group for 2008–2012 publically available.
+The Swedish national statistics agency (SCB) has published national consumption-based CO2 emissions accounts (carbon footprint) since the end of the 90s, with current GHG estimates of emissions per product group for 2008–2014 publically available.
 In addition, a consistent time series from 1995-2009 on the carbon dioxide emissions from Swedish consumption was published by SCB in 2015 (Statistics Sweden, 2015) including a comparison of the calculation methods using two different models.
-In this study Sweden’s carbon footprint increased from 1990 to 2007, followed by a slight decline to previous 1990s levels in 2009.
-In similar study to calculate Sweden’s carbon footprint between 1990 and 2013 consumption-based XXXXCO2 or GHG emissions rise to a peak in 2011, after which they decline slightly until 2013 (Sverige Naturvårdsverket, 2015).
+In this study Sweden’s carbon footprint increased from 1995 to 2007, followed by a slight decline to previous 1990s levels in 2009.
+In similar study to calculate Sweden’s carbon footprint between 1993 and 2014 consumption-based GHG emissions rise to a peak in 2011, after which they decline slightly until 2013 (Sverige Naturvårdsverket, 2015).
 Earlier pilot studies by Swedish government agencies and research organisations demonstrate comparable footprint findings (Finnveden et al., 2001; Palm et al., 2006; Sverige and Naturvårdsverket, 2008).

 Work to develop similar consumption-based accounting for numerous countries has also been ongoing over a number of years, examining a wide range of environmental pressures such as the ‘carbon footprint’ (Hertwich and Peters, 2009; Wiedmann et al., 2010) ‘water footprint’ (Hoekstra and Mekonnen, 2012) , ‘land footprint’ (Hubacek and Giljum, 2003) and ‘material footprint’ (Wiedmann et al., 2015).
 Footprint results are now publically available for many nations, and an environmentally extended input-output analysis (EE-IOA) approach is becoming a commonly applied and generally accepted technique for national-level footprint account calculations (Tukker et al., 2009; Tukker and Dietzenbacher, 2013; Wiedmann, 2009).